 Markets are ultra-competitive these days, and businesses are having to use every tool in the book to keep up with demands from customers.

 Picture this scenario: you have a site hosting many games like jewels world, but what are users doing on your site?
 Other than page visit metrics, wouldn’t it be great if you could track how people behave on your site?
 You’ll instantly get access to all sorts of information about your customer’s interests and needs.
-Heatmaps provide the perfect vehicle to make use of behaviour data.
+Heatmaps provide the perfect measurement to make use of behaviour data.
 Let’s find out more.

 What is website heatmap?